nclients/shanghai-bun-dynasty/src/pages/gallery.md

     imgNameColor: "#000000"
     menuItemImgRounded: "lg" # sm | md | lg | xl | 2xl | 3xl | full

-# # textBlock - About Us
-#   - type: "textBlock"
-#     title: 'About Imperial Soup 皇帝湯 - Best Food Today'
-#     titleColor: "#000000"
-#     description:
-#       - text: 'Imperial Soup is a one of a kind restaurant in Oakland selling authentic specialty steamed soups.'
-#       - text: "Our soups don't only taste amazing, they also have medicinal value.
-Depending on the current season, we have a selection of soups to meet different aspects in improving your health."
-#       - text: "We serve Imperial Soup dishes plus other Asian dishes.
-Feel free to message us about inquiries!
-We'll get back to you as soon as we can!"
-#     descriptionColor: "#000000"

 # # feature 2
 #   - type: "feature"